Mississippi State 76, Mississippi 72

-(Updated: CORRECTS 11 to nine in graph 4 CORRECTS Mississippi State rebounds in notes)

-Mississippi State 76,Mississippi 72: Craig Sword had 15 points without making a fieldgoal and seven steals to lead the Bulldogs to a narrow home winover the Rebels.
+Mississippi State 76,Mississippi 72: Craig Sword had 15 points -- without making a single fieldgoal -- and seven steals to lead the Bulldogs to a narrow home winover the Rebels.

-Sword finished 0-of-7 from thefield but hit 15-of-18 from the free-throw line for Mississippi State(11-4, 1-1 SEC), which was 4-of-21 from 3-point range.Roquez Johnson led the Bulldogs with 20 points off the bench, whileColin Borchert added 14.
+Sword finished 0-of-7 from thefield but hit 15-of-18 from the free-throw line for Mississippi State(11-4, 1-1 SEC), which was 4-of-21 from 3-point range as a team.Roquez Johnson led the Bulldogs with 20 points off the bench, whileColin Borchert added 14.

 Jarvis Summers led Mississippi(10-5, 1-1) with 23 points while Ladarius White added 16 points.Derrick Millinghaus chipped in 15 points and seven rebounds whileAaron Jones had a team-high nine boards for the Rebels.